techidaily/site-some-tips/source/_posts/2024-approved-photopea-guide-to-clean-image-canvases.md

 Additionally, we recommended using Wondershare PixCut as the best alternative to Photopea for bulk image background removal and other requirements.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

-## Conclusion

-In this detailed guide, we've explored **how to remove an image's background with Photopea** using the Magic Wand and Magic Cut tools or by manual selection.
-We've also explained how you can add a new background to your image file after removing the old one.

-Additionally, we recommended using Wondershare PixCut as the best alternative to Photopea for bulk image background removal and other requirements.

 <ins class="adsbygoogle"
      style="display:block"